Image relevance check

 Earlier in the day

-Use this first method cue as the setup point: Heat oil, sauté the onion-cashew-garlic paste until golden and fragrant, about 5 minutes.
+Start with this setup step: Heat oil, sauté the onion-cashew-garlic paste until golden and fragrant, about 5 minutes.

 Before serving